Tumetsu/kilometrikisa-client/readme.md

 npm run test:production
 ```

+## How to release

+1. Bump up the package version with `npm version major|minor|patch` and push the commit to main
+2. Create Github release
+3. Let Github Actions to deploy the release automatically to the NPM.

 ## Contributing

 - Please open an issue about the bug, feature request etc. first to open a discussion